 There is simply not enough accommodation available to satisfy demand.
 Also in student cities like Leiden and Groningen, it can be very difficult.
 The demand for rentals is very high due to property prices; buying a house in Holland has become extremely expensive in the last few years.

 Prices of rental properties have gone up over the last few years.
-According to a Deloitte & Touche study; prices could continue to rise until at least until 2006.
 Many new rental properties are being constructed, however, these are only replacing older properties that are being demolished.
 So be prepaired to pay a lot for a good property.
 For a one bedroom apartment in the centre of Amsterdam you will have to pay approximately €800/month.

 For more information about rent subsidies: